Rovibrational energy levels of H$_2$O by quantum computing: Theory

 The diagonalization is done using a classical computer.
 The role of the quantum computer is to provide an estimate of the basis functions contributing the most to an eigenstate.
 The wave function is given in the $\Omega$-basis as

 where $\bm{c}=(c_{x_1}, c_{x_2},\ldots)^T$ is an eigenvector of $\bm{H}_\Omega$.
 The number of basis states, $|\Omega|$, is assumed to be much smaller than the total number $2^{\nqubit}$ of qubit states, and to evaluate the eigenvalues, the array of coefficients $\bm{c}$ must fit in the memory of the classical computer.
-If the basis set is large, complete diagonalization is not carried out; instead a few low-energy eigenstates are obtained by iterative methods such as the Davidson \cite{Davidson1975} and Lanczos \cite{50Lanczos} methods.
-The QSCI method is expected to work well when an eigenstate of $H$ is well described using a small subset of states from the entire Hilbert state, as is commonly the case for electronic structure problems \cite{Xu2025}.
+For this reason, the QSCI method is not expected to work for very large molecular systems.
+If the basis set is large, complete diagonalization is not carried out; instead a few low-energy eigenstates are obtained by iterative methods such as the Davidson \cite{Davidson1975} and Lanczos \cite{50Lanczos,Golub2013} methods.
+The QSCI method is expected to work well when an eigenstate of $H$ is well described using a small subset of states from the entire Hilbert state, as is commonly the case for electronic structure problems \cite{Xu2026}.
 As we shall see in Sec.~\ref{Subsec:QSCI}, the QSCI method works rather well also for rovibrational energy levels.